HERA-Team/hera_cm_db_updates/README.md

 7 - `cm_init.py` to make sure things are synced
 8 - `write_sqlite.py` (followed by the instructions it prints) to make the sqlite version 9 - `git push origin master` to push the sqlite version back up to repo

+This has another option of (--base), so that you can set up a base copy to which you can revert if need be by including {\tt --base} on both commands (step 6).

+Note, if you want to update the site database (not recommended) you must set up a key when you pack and then init.